hybernia1/8bitgame/README.md

 Then visit `http://localhost:8000`.

 ## Customizing sprites
-The game ships with generated placeholder sprites.
-To use your own pixel art, add a PNG sprite sheet at `assets/spritesheet.png` (relative to `index.html`).
-Each tile should be **32x32** pixels and ordered left-to-right, top-to-bottom as: floor, wall, player, pickup, NPC, monster, prop.
-If the file is missing or invalid, the generated set will be used instead.
+The game ships with generated placeholder sprites drawn at runtime by Phaser.
+If you want to experiment with custom art, swap the drawing functions in `src/core/sprites.js` to paint your own textures before the level is created.